Hsin-Ping/Bowtie2_Cal_Rscript/README.md

 ## Instruction of Bowtie2ResultExtract.R
 cd to the folder which save all bowtie2 result, and run the Bowtie2ResultExtract.R.
 The script will extracts fpkm, deseq, counts by default order.
 ## Instruction of Bowtie2ResultExtractByCmd.R
+This script output the same data as Bowtie2ResultExtract.R, but you can dicide the order of samples by yourself.

 cd to the folder which save all bowtie2 result, and giving the key words of samples by the order you want.

 ![image](https://github.com/Hsin-Ping/Bowtie2_Cal_Rscript/blob/master/Bowtie2ResultExtract_help.png)